Caroline Schermerhorn Astor: The Gatekeeper

 Portrait of Mrs. William Astor by Carolus-Duran, 1890, painted in Paris and now held by the Metropolitan Museum of Art.
 This painting was placed prominently in Mrs. Astor's house; she would stand in front of it when receiving guests for receptions.

-In the decades following the Civil War the population of New York City grew almost exponentially, and immigrants and wealthy arrivistes from the Midwest began challenging the dominance of the old New York Establishment.
+In the decades following the Civil War, the population of New York City grew almost exponentially, and immigrants and wealthy arrivistes from the Midwest began challenging the dominance of the old New York Establishment.
 Aided by the social arbiter Ward McAllister, whose first cousin, Samuel Cutler Ward, had married into the Astor family, Lina attempted to codify proper behavior and etiquette, as well as determine who was acceptable among the arrivistes for an increasingly heterogeneous city.
 They were the champions of old money and tradition.

 McAllister, who referred to Astor as the "Mystic Rose", stated that amongst the vastly rich families of Gilded Age New York, there were only 400 people who could be counted as members of Fashionable Society - a number he arrived at based on the capacity of Mrs. Astor's New York City ballroom.
-Her husband's lack of interest in the social whirl did not stop but instead fueled her burgeoning social activities, which increased in intensity as her children grew older.
+Her husband's lack of interest in the social whirl did not inhibit but, rather, fueled her burgeoning social activities, which increased in intensity as her children grew older.

 Lina was the foremost authority on the "Aristocracy" of New York in the late nineteenth century.
 She held ornate and elaborate parties for herself and other members of the elite New York socialite crowd.
-None was permitted to attend these gatherings without an official calling card from her.
+No one was permitted to attend these gatherings without an official calling card from her.
 Lina's social groups were dominated by strong-willed "aristocratic" women.
 These social gatherings were dependent on overly conspicuous luxury and publicity.
 More so than the gatherings themselves, importance was highly placed upon the group as the upper-crust of New York's elite.
 She and her ladies therefore represented the "Aristocratic," or the Old Money, whereas the newly wealthy Vanderbilt family would establish a new wave of New Money.